KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ### 3.10.4.2 Goals and Guiding Principles
 Before you can reach your destination, you need to know where you are going.
 Here is an example list that you can use as a guide when creating very small distributions:

-+ Determine how much space you need (e.g. a kernel that is 1 Mbyte or less and a root filesystem that is 3 Mbytes or less).
++ Determine how much space you need (例如 a kernel that is 1 Mbyte or less and a root filesystem that is 3 Mbytes or less).

 + Find the areas that are currently taking 90% of the space and concentrate on reducing those areas.